 You would have heard the word depreciation, but what does it mean?

-Depreciation is a key concept to understand in both cars and property, but it works differently for each.
-So, weather you’re thinking about buying a car or investing in property, knowing how depreciation works can help you make informed decisions for your financial goals.
-Your own team of experts will help guide you along.
+Depreciation is a key concept to understand in both cars used for business and investment property, but the calculations are a little different for each due to the speed at which each item is deemed by the ATO to wear out over time.
+So, whether you’re thinking about buying a car or investing in property, knowing how depreciation works can help you make informed decisions for your financial goals.
+Having your own team of experts will help guide you on your journey.